keya1331/write/README.md

 - mood detection based on your words
 - monthly reflections to see the emotional tides
-- simple, soft design — nothing loud, just you and your thoughts
+- simple, soft design, nothing loud, just you and your thoughts

 ---
 ## tech stack